Ruach/ruach.github.io/_posts/2021-05-07-usb-device-add.markdown

 ---
 layout: post
-titile: "Linux usb core driver interface
+titile: "Linux usb core driver interface, part2"
 categories: linux, embedded-linux
 ---

 # USB drivers are designed for interfaces

 For USB device,
-the drivers are not designed for the USB device itself, but for its interfaces that supported by the USB devices.
+the drivers are not designed for the USB device itself, but for its interfaces provided by the USB devices.
 Therefore, when a new USB device is plugged in to the usb-bus, the first thing needs to done by the usb core system is enumerating configuration, interfaces, and endponints